Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding: Experiments

 \textbf{Training and Inference Settings.} In this work, we delve into both single-query and multi-query training.
 For the $M$-query annotations $\mathcal{Q}=\{q_i\}^M_{i=1}$ associated with video $\mathcal{V}$, we specify the number of queries fed into model training at a time to be $m$.
 When $m=1$, this corresponds to single query training, designated as \textbf{UniSDNet-S}.
 Conversely, for multi-query training, where $m>1$, specifically when $m = M$, all queries relating to video $\mathcal{V}$ are simultaneously fed into the model, referred to as \textbf{UniSDNet-M}.
 It is important to underscore that during the inference phase, regardless of UniSDNet-S or UniSDNet-M, \emph{the evaluation process is a fair single query input} that determines the prediction of a uniquely corresponding moment, consistent with the conventional settings of the NLVG \& SLVG tasks~\cite{gao2017tall,mun2020local,li2021proposal}.

-More specifically, we use the AdamW optimizer~\cite{loshchilov2017decoupled} to optimize the proposed model.
-For the ActivityNet Captions and TACoS datasets, the learning rate and batch size are set to $8\times 10^{-4}$ and 12, respectively.
-For the Charades-STA dataset, we set the learning rate and batch size to $1\times 10^{-4}$, and 48, respectively.
+We use the AdamW~\cite{loshchilov2017decoupled} to optimize the proposed model.
+For ActivityNet Captions and TACoS datasets, the learning rate and batch size are set to $8\times 10^{-4}$ and 12, respectively.
+For Charades-STA dataset, we set the learning rate and batch size to $1\times 10^{-4}$, and 48, respectively.
 We train the model (whether UniSDNet-S or UniSDNet-M) with the upper-limit of 15 epochs on ActivityNet Captions and Charades-STA datasets and 200 epochs on TACoS.
-All experiments are conducted with a single GeForce RTX 2080Ti GPU.
+All experiments are conducted with a GeForce RTX 2080Ti GPU.